kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

   <figcaption>*Koguchi*</figcaption>
 </figure>

 We arrive at a camping area that has a single a food truck, called *Bar Free Soul*.
 The owner serves us *gyoza* (餃子), and asks us to pin our country on a large map behind the counter.
 I raise an eyebrow the moment I see pins everywhere, except Brazil, before adding my pin.
 We'll chill here until the next bus to *Shingu* stops by at 4:30pm.
 It's a long wait.

 *Fey*, our new friend, rests for an hour before finally deciding to start the next trail toward *Nachi*, the *Ogumotori-goe*.
 We clap at this brave woman as she departs with her green backpack.

+When it's time to leave, we hop on a bus to Shingu.
+The vehicle is packed and travel standing up for a good hour.
+After arriving, I'll need to figure out how to dispose of my unused bear spray.

 <figure>
   ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day4/L1010483.jpeg" alt="" class="" loading="lazy" />